-According to statements from Epic Games, Apple has twice rejected its submissions for launching the Epic Games Store in Europe, citing similarities in elements such as button and label conventions used in the App Store.
+According to statements from Epic Games, Apple has twice rejected its submissions for launching the Epic Games Store in Europe, citing similarities in design elements such as button and label conventions used in the App Store.
 Epic Games contends that these conventions are standard across multiple platforms and comply with industry norms.

 “We are using the same ‘Install’ and ‘In-app purchases’ naming conventions that are used across popular app stores on multiple platforms, and are following standard conventions for buttons in iOS apps,” Epic Games stated in a series of communications.